 I know it’s quite a superstitious idea, but it is believed that if you follow these rules, your wish will come true!

-There are four possible lucky directions, “east-northeast”, “west-southwest”, “south-southeast”, and “north-northwest”.
+There are four possible lucky directions: east-northeast, west-southwest, south-southeast, and north-northwest.

-Well, it’s believed that the direction depends on the position of “Toshitokujin” (歳徳神) or “The God of the New Year”.
+You might wonder why the direction changes each year and how it’s decided.
+Well, it’s believed that the direction depends on the position of “Toshitokujin” (歳徳神) or “The God of the New Year. ”

 Years ending with | Lucky Direction |